juliankohlman/Sprint-Challenge-Authentication/Answers.md

   - Middleware is software that facilitates the passing of data between applications.
   - Sessions act as storage for data that can then be accessed by different requests.
 Sessions are mainly used to store and access user data, as a user interacts with an application.
   - Bcrypt is a password hashing function.
 It was designed by Niels Provos.
-  - JWT or ‘jot’ is a standard, compact method of safely moving data between two parties as a JSON object.
+  - JWT or ‘jot’ is a standard, compact method of safely moving data between two parties via a JSON object.

 ### 2. What does bcrypt do in order to prevent attacks?
   - Bcrypt incorporates a salt which is random information that gets added to the input that then gets hashed.
 This added random information makes it increasingly hard for dictionary attacks to succeed in a reasonable amount of time.